ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/07-backend-cicd/index.md

 ---
-title: "Cloud Resume Challenge: CI/CD for Backend Infrastructure"
+title: "CI/CD for Backend Infrastructure"
 date: "2024-05-08T08:30:00.000Z"
 description: "Using GitHub Actions workflows to test the Python Lambda function, then deploy the backend infrastructure with Terraform."
 ---